RobotPatient/Universal_hal/docs/API/SPI_slave/platform/atmelsam/Usage.md

 ??? info  "i2c_peripheral_num"
     The sercom number to couple the module to.
 	!!!
 Warning
-		When using these peripherals keep in mind that these peripherals are shared with the UART (master & slave), SPI (master & slave) and I2C host driver.
+		When using these peripherals keep in mind that these peripherals are shared with the UART (master & slave), SPI (master & slave) and I2C slave driver.
 		Make sure that this driver is the only driver using this peripheral.
 If it is not the case, this driver will overwrite all previous peripheral configurations.
 		Since the peripheral can only be used for one communication interface type at a time.
 	These are possible configuration values for the SAMD21 series of microcontrollers: